 My college self relates a lot to Shane.
 She’s socially anxious, she’s awkward, she’s a bit nerdy, she’s not sure who she wants to be, she wouldn’t go travelling on her own, the list goes on.
 We both went to London for school to try and find our way…

 I like that the relationships formed in this book seem real and relatable.
 When you’re in a situation like this, you gravitate toward your dorm mates.
 Shane, Sahra, Babe, Pilot and Atticus (which, I will admit, is a really weird group of names) become fast friends, but they all seem to be enthralled in their studies and their internships like real students would be.
 Sure, they travel together and rely on each other, but these people are actually there for school, which I appreciate.
-And they’re diverse, which I appreciate.
+And they’re diverse, which I obviously love.

-There is a little bit of a magical event that I didn’t see coming, but that really bought this book to another level.
+There is a little bit of a magical event that I didn’t see coming, but that really brought this book to another level.
 It made it stand out from anything else I’ve read.
 Sure, it was cheesy and made the story become impossible, but Riccio saves it from becoming completely ridiculous in the way the plot progresses.
 I also thought there was going to be some borrowing from Jenny Han’s To All The Boys I’ve Loved Before… and I was pleasantly surprised when the plot went in a different direction.

 My one bigger issue with the book is Shane’s relationship with her parents, and how her parents treat her.
 In the beginning, when she’s describing it, she makes it seem like her parents were just hard on her in wanting her to be a doctor, but as we learn later on, her father is borderline abusive (and her mother doesn’t seem to see it either).
 The way Shane was treated by them—with the climax happening in front of a group of other people, no less, which makes it so much worse—and continued to be treated by them in the future was not okay.
 And I understand that people are not always treated nicely by their parents, but I didn’t like the fact that it wasn’t really addressed.
 Shane merely explained it as them not understanding her, and her friends just wanted to make sure she was okay, but that is emotionally abusive and should have been called out as such.